Finding the Right Executive to Match Your Business Needs Part 6 – Your Company Should Treat Interviews as a Discussion

 The reality is, most executive-level resumés are reading more and more like a story of instability.

 While positions, titles, and organizational needs change, skills remain, and accomplishments grow.
 In general, the dates on an interim executive’s previous assignments tell you very little.
-When bringing in an executive on an interim basis, you are able to focus on background, skill sets, accomplishments; not the anatomy of each job move.
+When bringing in an executive on an interim basis, you are able to focus on the background, skill sets, accomplishments; not the anatomy of each job move.
 When you aren’t ruling them out due to date ranges down the right side of the resumé, you’re opening up the possible talent pool and drawing from a deeper well of expertise.

 Ultimately, entire books have been written on resumé reviews and hiring, and our intent here is not to reinvent that wheel.
 The point of the resumé review is to get out of the past as quickly as possible and to get into the face-to-face setting, which is where the candidate and the company can begin to discuss the future.
 It’s a Discussion, Not an Interview.
-Everyone’s time is valuable, particularly at the CEO, business owner, and executive level.
+Everyone’s time is valuable, particularly at the CEO, business owner, and executive levels.
 Rather than asking a series of templated questions, use the interview time for a valuable, future-oriented discussion.

 Use the time to share what is going on in the company.
 Take a risk.
 Be vulnerable.
 Discuss the challenges, what has led to the need for an executive expert, and what you expect from an interim executive engagement.